malramsay64/phd-thesis/03_Glassy_Dynamics/stokes_einstein_debye.md

 from $\tau_{T4}$ to $\tau_{T3}$ and to $\tau_{T2}$.

-![The dynamic heterogeneities present when sampling with replacement from the distribution of last passage times.
+![The dynamic heterogeneities present when sampling with replacement from the distribution of last passage times in @fig:relaxation_distribution.
-The number of times sampled from the distribution is indicated by the Jumps where 0 jumps is the mean of the entire distribution.
+The number of times sampled from the distribution is indicated by Jumps where 0 jumps is the mean of the distribution.
-With only 2 jumps the dynamic heterogeneities are nearly completely gone.
+With only 2 jumps the dynamic heterogeneities are nearly reduced to the Gaussian value of 1, and further jumps get closer to this value.
 ](../Projects/Dynamics/figures/jump_dynamics.svg){width=80% #fig:jump_heterogeneities}

 In the picture of the decoupling of diffusion and rotation @fig:trans_rot_otp